RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Consistent-Network-Device-Naming.md

 __How to know if I am affected?__

-If you see your wireless card named as _wlx00c0ca9208dc_ or any similar name, yeah you are affected and probably you'll face some issues using `airgeddon` while changing the mode of your card (it can happen depending on your airmon-ng version).
+If you see your wireless card named as _wlx00c0ca9208dc_ or any similar name, yeah you are affected and probably you'll face some issues using `airgeddon` while changing the mode of your card (it can happen depending on your airmon-ng version) or using some airgeddon features.
 It's better to have them using the classic naming style (_wlan0_, _wlan1_, etc.).
+From `airgeddon>=11.20` there is an integrated check showing a warning and the recommendation for the change upon interface selection.

 __How to change them to the classic names style?__